Global Poverty and the Sustainable Development Goals

 That's why the Sustainable Development Goals aren't just about ending poverty around the world.
 They're about protecting the planet and ensuring all people enjoy peace and prosperity.

 Building a sustainable future means finding ways to meet the needs of the present without sacrificing the ability of future generations to meet their own needs.
 It requires a unified, collaborative and global approach that isn't bound by cultures, conditions or continents.

 Because a life of poverty means the poor carry a shade of poverty in their hearts and wear it etched on their faces.
 They become shells of unfulfilled potential and possibility.

-Efforts to eliminate extreme poverty in the world have gradually lowered poverty rates in many countries in Sub-Saharan Africa, South Asia, and Latin America.
+Efforts to eliminate inequality and extreme poverty in the world have gradually lowered poverty rates in many low- and middle-income countries in South Asia, and Latin America.
 But not everyone has been helped.

 In working with kids in poverty all around the world, we see poverty trying to steal joy, destroy dignity and put hope to death.
 We see poverty trying to enslave children and sustain helplessness for generations.
 And we see the shells of people it conquers.

 Not even close.

 Our pictures of poverty show that joy, hope and dignity still bloom in the hearts of the poor.